I:01:10 Equal Opportunity, Affirmative Action, and Nondiscrimination

 2. Discuss this and other related policies directly with employees -- to answer questions about them, to support them, and to urge support and cooperation by employees.

-The Affirmative Action Plan is designed to promote and insure equal opportunity at MTSU.
-Its goal is to insure additional efforts to recruit, employ, and promote qualified members of groups and persons formerly excluded, even where exclusion cannot be traced to particular discriminatory actions on the part of the employer.
+The Affirmative Action Plan is designed to promote and ensure equal opportunity at MTSU.
+Its goal is to ensure additional efforts to recruit, employ, and promote qualified members of groups and persons formerly excluded, even where exclusion cannot be traced to particular discriminatory actions on the part of the employer.
 Further, it is the intent of the Affirmative Action Plan to overcome the effects of systematic institutional forms of exclusion and discrimination, which in practice tend to perpetuate the status quo.
 This plan requires that MTSU determine the underutilization of minorities and women, set goals and timetables for remedy of underutilization of same, and describe plans and procedures for correcting said underutilization of minorities and women.
-Minorities are defined for this purpose by the Department of Labor as American Indian or Alaskan Native, Asian, Black or African American, and Native Hawaiian or other Pacific Islander.
+Minorities are defined for this purpose by the Department of Labor as Native American, Asian, Black or African American, and Pacific Islander or two or more races.
 In addition, for data collection purposes, provision shall be made to report the number of respondents who are Hispanic or Latino.